 Ch.
 1: What is a Cover Letter?

-First impressions are important, and cover letters are used to help bridge the gap from unknown applicant to prospective hire.
+First impressions are important, and cover letters are used to help bridge the gap from an unknown applicant to prospective hire.
 Although cover letters may seem like a lot of extra work when applying to a position, they're necessary to show you're serious about your job hunt.
 Many employers simply disqualify any applications that don’t have a cover letter attached to them.
 Do not to make this mistake!

 Cover letters can be the difference in getting further consideration for a position, or simply being ignored.
 In addition, cover letters offer you an additional opportunity of explaining in more detail about how your previous work history or skill set should separate your application out from the rest.